PitchapaSaelim/alphabet-guessing-game/README.md

 - Follows the link  http://localhost/

-- Follow this command when you want to close the web-application.
+- Follows this command when you want to close the web-application.
     ```
     cmd> docker-compose down -v
     ```